 To enter Tunnel Creek National Park you follow the Napier Range until you reach the car park.

-Tunnel Creek National Park is suitable for day visits only, and camping is not permitted, although there is a good campsite at nearby Windjana Gorge.
+Tunnel Creek National Park is suitable for day visits only.
+The nearest good campsite is at nearby Windjana Gorge.

 The cave itself has a very narrow entrance which does involve negotiating your way through a very limited space between the overhanging rocks, whilst clambering down a short but steep incline to actually get into the cave.

 The effort is well worth it, as once inside, the cave is magnificent, and consists of a system of large chambers.
-Be warned though.
+Heed this warning, though.
 The only way to walk through the 750 metre-long cave is through water, so you do need sturdy, waterproof footwear.
 You will also need to take your own light as there is no artificial lighting whatsoever within the cave.
 Parts of the cave are pitch black, but there is a section that has subsided which lets in plenty of light.
-For most of the journey you can see light where the cave ends, but it is of little help when trying to determine your footfalls.
+For most of the journey, you can see light where the cave ends, but it is of little help when trying to determine your footfalls.

-The water you walk through is not cold, and is actually pleasantly warm.
-Inside the cave you can see stalactites and stalagmites; five species of bats, and various fresh water fish and crustaceans can also been seen in the torchlight.
-It also possible to see freshwater crocodiles in the cave.
+The water you walkthrough is not cold and is actually pleasantly warm.
+Inside the cave you can see stalactites and stalagmites; five species of bats and various freshwater fish and crustaceans can also be seen in the torchlight.
+It is also possible to see freshwater crocodiles in the cave.

 As you reach the end of the cave you exit upon a quite attractive narrow valley which engulfs Tunnel Creek.
-This part of the creek is a very serene place, where eucalyptus trees overhang a stream which gently meanders through a rocky culvert that is bounded on both sides by steep, foliage-covered hills.
+This is a very serene place.
+Eucalyptus trees overhang a stream which gently meanders through a rocky culvert that is bounded on both sides by steep, foliage-covered hills.